sporto/elm-tutorial/foundations/hello.md

 ### main

 Every application in Elm starts on a `main` function. `main` should be a function that returns an static element or a signal of elements (more on signals later).
-In this case `main` just returns an `Html.Html` element.
+In this case `main` just returns an `Html.Html` element (Html element from the Html module).

+### elm reactor